slateci/slateci.github.io/_posts/2021-05-05-metallb-on-chameleon.md

 1. Spin up instances, and in the "Network" section, make sure that the only network that is selected is our new network.

 1. Disable all firewalls

+TODO:
+talk about finding where DHCP is set up restrict range of allocatable IP addresses, because MetalLB will need some reserved. note where these addresses are

+### Launch VM Instances

+TODO: Update this stuff to match KVM stuff

+Once you are in the Chameleon portal, create a reservation for one instance and one floating public IP address.
+Then, instantiate one CentOS 7 instance.
+There are multiple CentOS 7 instances available through Chameleon; choose the one titled `CC-CentOS7`.
+Next, associate the previously allocated floating public IP to this instance.

+Detailed instructions regarding creating instances and associating IP addresses can be found in the [Getting Started Guide](https://chameleoncloud.readthedocs.io/en/latest/getting-started/index.html).
+If you are not familiar with Chameleon, it is recommended that you read this document and follow the instructions there.

+TODO: make sure instances are attached to new network, and not "shared-net"

+Talk about security group configuration - need to test this stuff

+### Logging In

+To login to any Chameleon node, log in as user `cc`, with `ssh cc@<PUBLIC_INSTANCE_IP>`.
+This user should have password-less `sudo` access.
+Before you go any further, make sure any firewalls are disabled, as they will impact cluster creation.
+On Chameleon, `ufw` is often running, even on CentOS.
+Disable it with `sudo ufw disable`.

 ### Disable OpenStack ARP-Spoofing Protection